 “In Rubble, Pleading” (1974), “Death and Designation Among the Asadi” (1973), and “The White Otters of Childhood” (1973), (review by Admiral Ironbombs at Battered, Tattered, Yellowed & Creased)

 No Enemy But Time (1982) (review by Megan at From Couch to Moon)

 “The Quickening” (1981) (review by Max at Pechorin’s Journal)

-Links to my four previously posted reviews of Bishop’s work
+Links to my five posted reviews of Bishop’s work